 Assistance with choice of jurisdiction and entity issues (corporations are the same flat fee, and the services including when incorporating are equivalent)

-Unlimited legal advice and consultation regarding the LLC formation
+Up to two hours of legal advice and consultation regarding the LLC formation included with additional hours available at $400/hour

 Name search and reservation